javelit/docs/content/get-started/fundamentals/advanced-concepts.md

 As mentioned in [Basic concepts](/get-started/fundamentals/main-concepts#widgets), widgets work in a similar way as Session State, but widgets states are handled automatically.
 As an advanced feature however, you can read their values from the Components State `Map` with `Jt.componentsState()`.
-After you finish understanding the basics of Jeamlit, check out our guide on [Widget behavior](/develop/concepts/architecture/widget-behavior) to dig in the details if you're interested.
+After you finish understanding the basics of Javelit, check out our guide on [Widget behavior](/develop/concepts/architecture/widget-behavior) to dig in the details if you're interested.

 {/* TODO
 ## Connections

 As hinted above, you can use `@st.cache_resource` to cache connections.
 This is the most general solution which allows you to use almost any connection from any Python library.
-However, Jeamlit also offers a convenient way to handle some of the most popular connections, like SQL! `st.connection` takes care of the caching for you so you can enjoy fewer lines of code.
+However, Javelit also offers a convenient way to handle some of the most popular connections, like SQL! `st.connection` takes care of the caching for you so you can enjoy fewer lines of code.
 Getting data from your database can be as easy as:

 ```python
 import streamlit as st